Graeme Law

 Graeme Christopher Law (born 6 October 1984) is a Scottish former professional footballer who plays as a defender.
 He was most recently player-assistant coach for Tamworth.

 Law played for York City, Dundee, Tamworth, Farsley Celtic and Northwich Victoria.
 He played in The Football League during the 2003–04 season for York and represented Scotland at under-19 level four times.
-Law most famously made the Dundee all time worst 11.

 Club career

 Tamworth

 On 30 October 2007, Law returned to Staffordshire side Tamworth on loan.
 A month later it was confirmed that Law had signed a permanent deal to re-join Tamworth after impressing whilst on loan, signing a deal that would keep him at the club until the end of the 2007–08 season.

 On 3 June 2008, Law agreed a new deal with Tamworth keeping him at the club until the end of the 2008–09 season, in which Tamworth were promoted to the Conference Premier after winning the Conference North championship.